Bastien2203/axolotl-reader/README.md

 ### Frontend
 - [ ] Add delete modal for series
-- [ ] Pagnination for series (in library and favorites)
-- [ ] Create a dedicated route in the Router for series (actually its conditionnaly rendered)
-- [ ] Create a dedicated route in the Router for the reader (actually its conditionnaly rendered)
 - [ ] In ImportBook instead of using facets routes, get all tags/seriesNames/authors from the REST Api routes
 - [ ] Add downloads possibility
 - [ ] Fix the PWA (dont works offline for now)